fluent/fluent-plugin-opensearch/README.md

 ## Configuration - AWS OpenSearch Service

+This settings are effective for AWS OpenSearch Service that is successor of AWS Elasticsearch service.

 ### \<endpoint\> section

 AWS OpenSearch Service related settings are placed in `<endpoint>` directive.
+This is because `elasticsearch-ruby` does not work with OpenSearch and `opensearch-ruby` does not work with Elasticsearch.

 Configuration example is below: